How to Make Handmade Greeting Cards With Supplies You Already Have

 Step 4: Add Finishing Touches (Optional but Fun)

-• Dab a bit of perfume or essential oil on the corner for a sensory surprise.
+- Dab a tiny bit of perfume or an essential oil on the corner for a subtle, pleasant scent.

 Step 5: Let It Dry & Share